ledpup/ClimateExplorer/blog/_posts/2022-11-19-chart-options-information.markdown

 **Apply**: save your changes and apply them to the chart.
 These settings will persist as you change locations and datasets within the application.

-**Clear overide**: this will reset the settings back to their default (14 days at 70% threshold).
+**Clear override**: this will reset the settings back to their default (14 days at 70% threshold).
 Only appears after applying your settings.